hkust-taco/superf/README.md

 ## Setting up from Scratch

-### Prerequisites

 You need [JDK supported by Scala][supported-jdk-versions], [sbt][sbt], [Node.js][node.js], and TypeScript to compile the project and run the tests.

-We recommend you to install JDK and sbt via [coursier][coursier].
+We recommend you to install JDK and `sbt` via [coursier][coursier].
 The versions of Node.js that passed our tests are from v16.14 to v16.17, v17 and v18.
 Run `npm install` to install TypeScript. **Note that ScalaJS cannot find the global installed TypeScript.** We explicitly support TypeScript v4.7.4.

 [supported-jdk-versions]: https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html
 [sbt]: https://www.scala-sbt.org/
 [node.js]: https://nodejs.org/
 [coursier]: https://get-coursier.io/

----

-If one would like to run our implementation on their host system from scratch, please follow the following steps:

-1. Install NodeJS (for example `v16.17`) from https://nodejs.org/en/download/.
-   Ensure your PATH is updated and the `node` command is available in the terminal.

-2. Follow the Coursier installation instructions at https://get-coursier.io/docs/cli-installation.

-3. Change your working directory to the root of this repository and launch the SBT shell by typing `sbt` in the terminal.
+After installing the prerequisites, change your working directory to the root of this repository and launch the SBT shell by typing `sbt` in the terminal.

 ## Project Structure